neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 ## Pipe pg_dump to pg_restore

-For small databases, the standard output of `pg_dump` can be piped directly into a `pg_restore` command to minimize migration downtime:
+For small databases where the source and target Postgres instances and databases are presumed to be compatible, the standard output of `pg_dump` can be piped directly into a `pg_restore` command to minimize migration downtime:

 ```bash
 pg_dump [args] | pg_restore [args]